Pakistani missile research and development programme: Cruise missile technology

 The Babur in Pakistani military markings being showcased in Karachi in 2006.

-Development on understanding and developing cruise missile technology began in Pakistan when India initiated its missile defense program in 1998.
+Development on understanding and developing cruise missile technology began in Pakistan when India initiated its missile defence programme in 1998.
 Amidst the tense environment between the Sharif administration, Vajpayee premiership and Clinton administration, Pakistan's development of cruise missiles was spurred by India's acquisition of the S-300 Grumble from Russia and its attempts to negotiate with the United States for the Patriot PAC-3.
 These developments negatively impacted Pakistan's land-based deterrence mechanism.

-It took Pakistan several years to make its cruise missile program feasible.
+It took Pakistan several years to make its cruise missile programme feasible.
 In 2005, the first Babur (Pakistani military designation: Hatf-VII) was successfully test-fired by the army, surprising the United States.
 In 2007, Pakistan announced the development and test-firing of Ra'ad (Pakistani military designation: Hatf-VIII), demonstrating its air-launched cruise missile capability.

 In 2017, Pakistan conducted a successful launch of the Babur-III missile from an underwater mobile platform.
 This long-desired capability for the Navy effectively established Pakistan's second-strike capability from sea.